Inventory Management

 Cycle counts are ideally conducted either before the store opens or after closing hours when inventory movement is minimal.

-Store associates count the physical inventory of a product present in the store and upload the count in HotWax Commerce Cycle Count App.
-Upon uploading the counts, store managers review them.
+Operation teams schedule cycle counts at stores.
+Store associates scan and count the physical inventory of a product present in the store and upload the count in HotWax Commerce Cycle Count App.
+Upon uploading the counts, the operation teams review them.
 They may request recounts if any discrepancies are suspected or approve the counts if they're deemed accurate.

 Upon approval, inventory adjustments are made in HotWax Commerce, reflecting the updated stock levels.
 This ensures that inventory records remain accurate and aligned with the actual stock on hand.